 The EU, China and Central Asia: Global and Regional Cooperation in A New Era

-The Brussels Academy for China and European Studies (BACES) in collaboration with UNU-CRIS invites proposals for participation in the workshop “The EU, China and Central Asia: Global and Regional Cooperation in A New Era”, which will be held on 7-8 June at UNU-CRIS in Bruges, Belgium.
+The Brussels Academy for China and European Studies (BACES) in collaboration with UNU-CRIS is organizing the workshop “The EU, China and Central Asia: Global and Regional Cooperation in A New Era”, on 7-8 June at UNU-CRIS in Bruges, Belgium.

 Both China and the European Union (EU) have positioned themselves in Central Asia as leading actors in trade, investment and development aid, as well as significant political partners.
 China, in particular, while initially even more absent in the region than the EU, has made a remarkable rise in Central Asia over the last fifteen years, up to the point where it is now the region’s main donor and investor.
 Emblematic for this rise was the announcement by Chinese president, Xi Jinping, of China’s plans for a Silk Road Economic Belt during his 10-day tour through Central Asia in 2013.
 Embedded within the so-called Belt and Road Initiative, the Silk Road Economic Belt is a major investment initiative aimed at expanding transport and energy corridors, connectivity and establishing new transport links between Asia and Europe.
 Despite China’s efforts at enhancing connectivity across Central Asia and despite both China and the EU sharing the goal of maintaining the stability and enhancing the resilience of the Central Asian countries, so far, both actors have been engaging in Central Asia separately from each other.